Cannibal Holocaust: Controversies

 Since its original release, Cannibal Holocaust has been the target of censorship by moral and animal advocates.
 Other than graphic gore, the film contains several scenes of sexual violence and genuine cruelty to animals, issues which find Cannibal Holocaust in the midst of controversy to this day.
-Due to this notoriety, Cannibal Holocaust has been marketed as having been banned in over 50 countries.
+Because of this notoriety, Cannibal Holocaust has been marketed as having been banned in over 50 countries.
 In 2006, Entertainment Weekly magazine named Cannibal Holocaust as the 20th most controversial film of all time.

 Snuff film allegations

 Urban legends claim the film's impalement scene was one of several examined by courts to determine whether the depicted violence was staged or genuine.

 Ten days after its premiere in Milan, Cannibal Holocaust was confiscated under the orders of a local magistrate, and Ruggero Deodato was charged with obscenity.
 As all copies were to be turned over to the authorities, the film was released in other countries like the United Kingdom via subterfuge.
 In January 1981, during the film's theatrical run in France, the magazine Photo suggested that certain deaths depicted in the film were real, which would have made Cannibal Holocaust a snuff film.
-Although it has been rumored that Deodato was charged with murder, there is no evidence that the Italian authorities believed this to be the case.
-Neither Deodato nor the film's producers were ever charged with murder.
+Despite rumors of the contrary, neither Deodato nor the film's producers were ever formally charged with murder.
+Deodato said in interviews that magistrates had actually suspected him of murder and that he avoided being charged by asking cast members to appear in court, with at least Barbareschi appearing.

 Rumors of the Cannibal Holocaust murder trial often claim that the actors had signed contracts with the production which ensured that they would not appear in any type of media, motion pictures, or commercials for one year following the film's release.
 Deodato himself has claimed this was the case.
 However, actor Carl Yorke has denied that he ever signed any sort of contract of this kind nor was he asked to appear in court.
 Furthermore, actors Robert Kerman, Perry Pirkkanen, and Francesca Ciardi worked in films released during and shortly after Cannibal Holocaust's release.